 Skopelos Chora, by Charitina Chrysikaki

 While Skiathos is more touristically advanced, attracting more adventurous, beach-bar-party visitors, Skopelos Greece is more for the romantics.
-With gorgeous nature, small fishing villages, and idyllic emerald waters is a perfect place for families, and couples alike.
+With gorgeous nature, small fishing villages, and idyllic emerald water the island is a perfect place for families, and couples alike.

-And if you are wondering what there is to do on the island, I assure you there’s no shortage of things to do in Skopelos Greece.
-The island is the outdoors lover paradise for hiking, diving, snorkeling, and of course, swimming in perfectly clear waters.
+And if you are wondering what to do on the island, I assure you there’s no shortage of things to do in Skopelos Greece.
+The island is the outdoor lover paradise for hiking, diving, snorkeling, and of course, swimming in clear waters.

 Stafylos Bay in Skopelos Greece with small yachting boats and may trees